 (2) An applicant must provide the Commission with any further information that the Commission may require.

+[Clause 32 inserted by No. 49 of 2000 s.
+52.]

 33. Commission may direct that assessment be made

-Before determining an application made under clause 32 the Commission may direct that an assessment of the effect of granting the application be made, at the expense of the applicant, by an expert appointed or approved by the Commission.
+Before determining an application made under clause 32, the Commission may direct that an assessment of the effect of granting the application be made, at the expense of the applicant, by an expert appointed or approved by the Commission.

+[Clause 33 inserted by No. 49 of 2000 s.
+52.]

-34. Consent of persons having a security interest
+34. Consent of person having security interest

 Where a person is noted on the register referred to in section 26GZI as having a security interest (as defined in Part III Division 3E) in a licence, the Commission must not approve the transfer of the licence or the water entitlement under the licence, or of an agreement referred to in clause 30, without the written consent of that person.

+[Clause 34 inserted by No. 49 of 2000 s.
+52.]

 35. Requirement for notice of application in certain cases

 (1) This clause applies to applications under clause 32 of a kind prescribed by local by-laws for the purposes of this clause.